Burgerhout: Destroyers

-In late 1924 and early 1925 Burgerhout won a tender for three Admiralen-class destroyers, Evertsen, Kortenaer and Piet Hein.
-Winning the tender with a very successful delivery was a remarkable accomplishment for Burgerhout, a company new to shipbuilding.
+In late 1924 and early 1925, Burgerhout won a tender for three Admiralen-class destroyers, Evertsen, Kortenaer and Piet Hein.
+Burgerhout subsequently delivered the three destroyers, despite being a company new to shipbuilding.

 On 15 August 1928 Burgerhout laid down the destroyers Banckert and Van Nes of the same class.

 Shipbuilding recovers

 In 1926 Burgerhout launched only the destroyer Evertsen and some small barges, even though it had a lot of work in progress.
 In 1927, Burgerhout launched the destroyers Piet Hein and Kortenaer, the drydock of 3,000 tons for the navy, and two lock doors for IJmuiden.
 It also built two triple expansion machines of 240 hp.
 Which left on the ways and on order: three destroyers, one lock door, five hopper bargers, a motor tanker of 7,000 GRT and one of 10,000 GRT.
 Over the book year 1927 Burgerhout paid a dividend of 6%.

 In 1928–1929 many shipyards somewhat recovered, but for Burgerhout the financial results were not good.
 In 1928 Burgerhout delivered three destroyers and laid down two others.
 It also delivered the navy drydock, and launched MS Alexandre Andre of 7,000 GRT, 5 hopper barges and one lock door.
 Profit over 1928 was 33,517 guilders.
 On 1 January 1929 Burgerhout had only 1 motor tanker and two destroyers, as well as two Burgerhout-Nobel engines and four steam turbines in progress.
 The leadership predicted a bad year for the company.
 Meanwhile, Burgerhout had bought adjacent terrains, and invested in renovation and enlargement of the slipways In 1929 Burgerhout launched the small MS Tidore for KPM.
 It delivered MS Belgian Gulf of 10,000 GRT.
 Near the end of 1929 Burgerhout got an order for a 2,600 GRT motor tanker for Anglo-Saxon Petroleum.
 As predicted the financial result over 1929 was bad, with a profit of only 2,561 guilders.